bazelbuild/rules_k8s/README.md

 ## Dependencies

 The rules will require the `kubectl` tool when executing the `run` action from bazel.
+The `kubectl` tool is configured via a toolchain rule.
+Read more about the kubectl toolchain <a href="toolchains/kubectl/readme.md">here.

 If GKE is used, also the `gcloud` sdk need to be installed.

 ## Examples